HenrikSamuelsson/reading-sams-teach-yourself-cpp-8th/chapter-01/quiz/stycpp8th-chapter-01-quiz.md

 ## 2

 The linker is part of the set of tools used when building a C++ program and will run after the compiler is done.
 The input to the linker is the output from the compiler meaning that one or more object files, and also eventually needed library object files, is the linker input.
 The linker will integrate the object files together into to one executable file that can be run by the machine that the program is written for.

+## 3

+The minimal number of steps in the normal development cycle are; (1) coding which means design of the code and writing the code in an text editor, (2) build an executable by first compiling to create object files and then link these to create an executable, (3)test the program and debug to find the source of errors if the program does not behave as expected.

+Step (2) is often a one step process.